Historia Regum Britanniae

-Although taken as historical well into the 16th century, it is now considered to have no value as history.
+Although taken as historical truth until the 16th century, it is now considered to have no value as history.
 When events described, such as Julius Caesar's invasions of Britain, can be corroborated from contemporary histories, Geoffrey's account can be seen to be wildly inaccurate.
 It remains, however, a valuable piece of medieval literature, which contains the earliest known version of the story of King Lear and his three daughters, and helped popularise the legend of King Arthur.

 Contents

-Dedication

-Geoffrey starts the book with a statement of his purpose in writing the history: "I have not been able to discover anything at all on the kings who lived here before the Incarnation of Christ, or indeed about Arthur and all the others who followed on after the Incarnation.
-Yet the deeds of these men were such that they deserve to be praised for all time."
-He claims that he was given a source for this period by Archdeacon Walter of Oxford, who presented him with a "certain very ancient book written in the British language" from which he has translated his history.
-He also cites Gildas and Bede as sources.
-Then follows a dedication to Robert, earl of Gloucester and Waleran, count of Meulan, whom he enjoins to use their knowledge and wisdom to improve his tale.
+Geoffrey starts the book with a short dedication.
+He claims that he was given a source for the time period by Archdeacon Walter of Oxford, who presented him with a "certain very ancient book written in the British language" from which he has translated his history.

-Book One
+Books 1–3

-The Historia itself begins with the Trojan Aeneas, who, according to the Aeneid of Virgil, settled in Italy after the Trojan War.
+The Historia begins with the Trojan hero Aeneas, who, according to the Aeneid, settled in Italy after the Trojan War.
 His great-grandson Brutus is banished, and, after a period of wandering, is directed by the goddess Diana to settle on an island in the western ocean.
-Brutus lands at Totnes and names the island, then called Albion, "Britain" after himself.
-Brutus defeats the giants who are the only inhabitants of the island, and establishes his capital, Troia Nova ("New Troy"), on the banks of the Thames; later it is known as Trinovantum, and eventually renamed London.
+Brutus lands at Totnes and names the island "Britain" after himself, defeating the previous giant inhabitants.
+He establishes the city that was eventually renamed London.
+After Brutus' death, the island is divided into three kingdoms, each given to one of his sons: Loegria (England) to Locrinus, Cambria (Wales) to Camber, and Alba (Scotland) to Albanactus.